Graduate Software Developer

 We played an important role in the Moorfields Eye Hospital/DeepMind collaboration, which demonstrated how artificial intelligence could help doctors fast-track patients with serious eye diseases.
 We built the system that runs the BBC Live Events websites, sharing content from Glastonbury, the Reading and Leeds festivals, and the BBC Proms.
 We’ve been the long-term digital partner for David Lloyd Leisure, building its mobile app, booking system and numerous other capabilities.
 And this is just the tip of the iceberg.
 Find out what else we’ve been involved with.

 Of course, there’s more to Softwire than building software.
 We’re working hard to nurture a diverse, inclusive and supportive culture, where people love what they do and feel inspired by working with some of the best minds in the business.
 We also have a generous budget for a varied programme of staff events and activities, with employees, not management, deciding how the money is spent.

-Put all of this together, and you see why we’ve got such high retention rates, and why we’ve been among the best small companies to work for in the Sunday Times list, 10 years in a row.
+Put all of this together, and you see why we’ve got such high retention rates, and why we’ve been among the top companies in the Best Companies to Work For listing, 10 years in a row.

 Learn more about our core values, and discover some of our company culture initiatives on our insights page.

 Ready to be part of the journey?
 Apply for your graduate job today.

 - Locations and salaries: Cambridge (£38,500), Manchester (£37,000)